Iconography of Shiva temples in Tamil Nadu: Durga

-Sapthamatha
+Saptamatrika

-Sapthamatha are a group of seven Hindu goddesses who are always depicted together.
+The Sapthamatrika are a group of seven Hindu goddesses who are always depicted together.
 Since they are usually depicted as a heptad, they are called Saptamatrikas (Sanskrit: saptamātṝkās, सप्तमातृका, "seven mothers"): Brahmani, Vaishnavi, Maheshvari, Indrani, Kaumari, Varahi and Chamunda or Narasimhi.
-In Tamil Nadu temples, the sapthamtha is rarely represented in the dancing form compared to their northern counterparts.
+In Tamil Nadu temples, the saptamatrika are rarely represented in the dancing form compared to their northern counterparts.

-Other Structurals
+Other structurals

 Dvajasthamba and Pali Peedam

 Near the main entrance of the temple are situated the Dvajasthamba, sacrificial altar called pali peedam and vehicle called vahanam facing the main deity.
 Pali Peedam or altar is for offering - Shiva temples being vegetarian, the offering is usually flowers and cooked rice.
 Most Shiva temples in South India have one in each direction and some have as many as 8 for the 8 directions.
-The usual shape of the altar is a stone of masanory on a platform topped by lotifarm altar, called the lotus altar.
+The usual shape of the altar is a stone of masonry on a platform topped by lotifarm altar, called the lotus altar.
 The lotifarm altar has a base, a cup shaped upside down over it and lotus like petals from the frills that widen towards the base.
 The lotifram shape is considered a symbole of prosperity and hence this is considered bhadra linga or the prosperour lingam.
 Dvajasthamba is the flag tree of flag pole.
 It is a cylindrical structure usually located after the first gopuram behind the vahana in Agamic temples.
 The flag staff can have a three-part division with the top representing Shiva, middle Vishnu and lower half Brahma.

 Nandi

-Each main deity of the Shiva temple has a vehicle associated with them - Shiva has Nandi(sacred bull), Parvati has lion, Muruga has peacock and Vinayagar has mice.
+Each main deity of the Shiva temple has a vehicle associated with them - Shiva has Nandi (sacred bull), Parvati has lion, Muruga has peacock and Vinayagar has mice.
 Nandi or Nandin (நந்தி नंदी), is now universally supposed to be the name for the bull which serves as the mount (Sanskrit: vāhana) of Shiva and as the gate keeper of Shiva and Parvati in Hindu mythology.
 Temples venerating Shiva and Parvati display stone images of a seated Nandi, generally facing the main shrine.
 There are also a number of temples dedicated solely to Nandi.